trpc/trpc/www/docs/further/further-reading.md

 - Blitz has a plenty of nice DX-benefits with it being a full-stack famework
 - Blitz' custom build pipeline enables stuff like CMD+clicking a fn to jump to the backend function
-- tRPC has no code scaffolding, plug-and-play auth, etc [yet]
+- Code scaffolding, plug-and-play auth, etc
-- tRPC currently has a smaller community
+- Blitzjs has a bigger community